 Now, here we are, in our new document.
-It looks like a big, long page.
+So far, our InDesign calendar looks like a big, long page.

 Before we dig in and start placing content, let's take a look at our Master Pages.
-We'll be creating an InDesign template that we can use (and reuse) for multiple months—and Master Pages make that nice and simple for us.
+We'll be creating a custom monthly InDesign calendar template that we can use (and reuse) for multiple months—and Master Pages make that nice and simple for us.

 To view your Master Pages, open up the Pages panel.
 You can do so by going Window > Pages.

 Our Master Pages are located at the top of our Pages panel.
 The default one is called A-Master—that's where we're going to begin.